-- 40. Animals will be weighed one time only at each species designated Fair weigh-in time.
-All animals must be penned before coming to the scales.
-Poultry and Rabbits may not be placed in cages until inspected and approved by Poultry and Rabbit Superintendents or designated assistants.
-Do not plan to weigh-in animals directly off any trailers as they are brought in.
+- a) Animals will be weighed on time only at each species designated Fair, weigh in time.
+All animals must be penned before coming to the scales. - b) Poultry and Rabbits may not be placed in cages until inspected and approved by Poultry and Rabbit Superintendents or designated assistants. - c) Do not plan to weigh in animals directly off any trailers as they are brought in.
 All animals will be expected to be led (or driven for pigs) from their stalling area to the scales in an orderly manner.
-Any animal that cannot lead (or be driven for pigs) to the satisfaction of the Species Superintendent is subject to disqualification. - 41.
+Any animal that cannot lead (or be driven for pigs) to the satisfaction of the Species Superintendent is subject to disqualification. - 42.
 All animals must be on the grounds by the time specified on the schedule to be eligible to show.
-Poultry must arrive at the fairgrounds on Sunday, July 21 by 9:00 am and Rabbits must arrive at the fairground on Monday, July 22 by 8:00 am All other animals may arrive at the fairgrounds on Tuesday, July 23 after 6:00 am.
-Swine, Goats, and Lambs need to be in place by 11:00 am, Beef by 2:00 pm Please remove trailers as soon as possible.
-All trailers must be removed from the fairgrounds by 10:00 pm of Fair weigh-in day.
-SEE FAIR WEIGH-IN SCHEDULE on Page 7. - 42.
+Poultry and Rabbits must arrive at the fairgrounds on Sunday, August 3 at 9:00 am.
+All other animals may arrive at the fairgrounds on Tuesday, August 5 after 6:00 am.
+Swine, Goats, and Lambs need to be in place by 11:00 am, Beef by 1:00 pm.
+Please remove trailers as soon as possible.
+All trailers must be removed from the fairgrounds by 4:00 pm of Fair weigh-in day.
+SEE FAIR WEIGH-IN SCHEDULE on Page 7. - 43.
 Classes other than those designated may be established at the discretion of the Superintendent.
-There must be four (4) entries to have a specific breed class. - 43.
+There must be four (4) entries to have a specific breed class. - 44.
 All entries must check in with the appropriate Species Superintendent.
-Stalls/pens will be assigned by the Species Superintendent. - 44.
+Stalls/pens will be assigned by the Species Superintendent. - 45.
 Members are required to keep their animals and stalls/pens clean and neat during the entire Fair.
 All pens must be cleaned out and checked by the appropriate Species Superintendent for final release.
-Exhibitors are asked not to show up to clean pens before 8:00 am on Sunday, July 28.
-If pens are not cleaned by 11:00 am on Sunday, July 28, 2024, a cleaning fee of \$50.00 will be billed directly to the exhibitor.
-Fees will be paid before a member will be allowed to enroll the following year. - 45.
-All tack and extra feed need to be removed from the indoor barn by evening on Saturday, July 27.
-Personal feed and equipment may be removed immediately following the completion of the sale, and must be removed by 12:00 Noon on Sunday, July 28.
+Exhibitors are asked not to show up to clean pens before 9:00 am on Sunday, August 10, 2025.
+If pens are not cleaned by 12:00 pm on Sunday, August 10, 2025, a cleaning fee of \$50.00 will be billed directly to the exhibitor.
+Fees will be paid before a member will be allowed to enroll the following year. - 46.
+All tack and extra feed need to be removed from the indoor barn by evening on Saturday, August 9, 2025.
+Personal feed and equipment may be removed immediately following the completion of the sale, and must be removed by 12:00 Noon on Sunday, August 10, 2025.